hvianna/audioMotion.js/docs/users-manual.md

 **Maximum background items** controls the maximum number of media files that can be directly selected in the [Background](#background) setting.

-**Auto-hide file panel on analyzer hover** - check to automatically hide the file explorer / play queue panel, when you move the mouse over the analyzer.
+**Auto-hide media panel on analyzer hover** automatically hides the media panel (file explorer and play queue) when you move the mouse cursor over the analyzer.

-**Remember play queue contents** - check to automatically restore the contents of the play queue the next time you open audioMotion.
+**Remember play queue contents** automatically restores the contents of the play queue the next time you open audioMotion.

-**Remember last music folder** - check to start the file explorer in the last previously used folder the next time you open audioMotion.
+**Remember last music folder** makes the file explorer open in the last previously used folder after starting audioMotion.

 The **Reset to defaults** button will reset all settings above to their default values.